nf626/holbertonschool-simple_shell/README.md

 ___

 ## About this project
-This project is made for Holberton School.
-It is a simple, stripped down version of the linux shell, created with the C programming language,
+This project is made for Holberton School Australia.
+It is a simple, stripped down version of the UNIX shell, created with the C programming language.
 ___

 ## Flowchart